schooltool-project/schooltool-book/source/features.rst

 Demographics and Contacts
 -------------------------

-* Each school can customize the fields of demographic and other data stored for each person.
+* A school can customize the fields of demographic and other data stored for each person.

 * Each person can be associated with one or more contacts, typically parents or guardians in a primary or secondary school.
-In the case of siblings, multiple people can be associated with a single contact.
+Multiple students can be associated with a single contact.

 Calendaring
 -----------